What is carbon monoxide?

 What are the health effects of carbon monoxide?

 Once inhaled, CO attaches to the hemoglobin in the red blood cells.
 Hemoglobin normally carries oxygen throughout the body.
-When CO attaches, it blocks the oxygen the body must have, creating a wide range of health problems.
+When CO attaches to the hemoglobin, it blocks the oxygen the body must have, creating health problems.

 Breathing low levels of CO can cause:

 Many of these symptoms are similar to the flu, food poisoning or other illnesses.
 So you may not suspect CO poisoning.
-If symptoms persist, and especially if they get better after you leave the building, CO may be the cause.
+If symptoms persist, and especially if the symptoms get better after you leave the building, CO may be the cause.

 Breathing higher levels of CO causes flu-like symptoms such as headaches, dizziness and weakness in healthy people.